CornCob123/MineSweeper23-7-25/README.md

 4) Start the game and get input from user

-5) When revealing a cell that is 0 on the answer board recursively open the rest of the surrounding cells and update the player board.
+5) When revealing a cell on player board that is 0 on the answer board recursively open the rest of the surrounding cells and update the player board.

 6) Use a visited set to keep track of all the visited cells